achuchulev/page_counter/README.md

 ## todo

-- add shell provisioner to vagrant, to run `scripts/provision.sh`
 - use a variable in CLI and WEBAPP that start counting in 1 and then increase to 2 3 4 etc
 - install manually for now datadog on laptop
 - install manually for now datadog on VM